leondz/hatespeechdata/README.md

 ## List of datasets

 ### Arabic
-1. __Are They our Brothers?
+__1. Are They our Brothers?
 Analysis and Detection of Religious Hate Speech in the Arabic Twittersphere__

 * Reference: Albadi, N., Kurdi, M. and Mishra, S., 2018.
 Are they Our Brothers?
 Analysis and Detection of Religious Hate Speech in the Arabic Twittersphere.
 In: International Conference on Advances in Social Networks Analysis and Mining.
 Barcelona, Spain: IEEE, pp.69-76.
  * Link to publication: [https://ieeexplore.ieee.org/document/8508247] (https://ieeexplore.ieee.org/document/8508247)* Link to data: https://github.com/nuhaalbadi/Arabic_hatespeech